 Embrace Relief received an urgent call from the Anatolia Cultural and Dialog Center in Hong Kong, desperately asking for surgical masks to combat the spread of the coronavirus.
-As of February 8th, the virus has killed 638 people and infected 31,535, of which 4,826 are in critical condition, according to the Washington Post.
+As of February 8th, the virus has killed 2876 people and infected 84,144, of which 8,095 are in critical condition.

 A surgical mask is one of the most basic and least expensive medical tools used to combat illness from spreading.
 The National Health Commission of China urges every person to wear a mask at all times while in public; a person is considered a threat if they do not comply, in the epicenter of the outbreak.
 The masks reduce the spread of any germs by 80%, which lowers the chance of contracting the virus.
 Due to the worldwide high demand for medical supplies, surgical masks are virtually obsolete.
 These masks can only be worn for 8 hours a day, yet, many are forced to wear the same mask for multiple days.
 Now, the masks are 3x above average market price due to the rate of inflation.